 The main purpose of indir is to allow a program to store arguments in system calls and execute them out of line in the data segment.
 This preserves the purity of the text segment.

 If indir is executed indirectly, it is a no-op.
+If the instruction at the indirect location is not a system call, the executing process will get a fault.

 kill - send signal to a process